 Culture does not make people.
 People make culture.
 If it is true that the full humanity of women is not our culture, then we can and must make it our culture.

 An angry feminist?

 We have established that gender inequality cannot be justifed based on arguments related to strength and culture.
 But the use of stereotypes can nevertheless cause people to dissociate themselves from the concept of feminism.
 An example is the stereotype of an ‘angry feminist’ – a woman who is miserable and bitter, perhaps because she had a bad experience with one man.
 This is a powerful way to silence people and stop them from challenging the status quo, because no one wants to be given that label.
 Well, I am an angry feminist – and I’m not ashamed of it.
-I’m not miserable and bitter, but I do get angry at injustice.
-Frankly, this is a situation that warrants anger.
+I’m not miserable and bitter, as the stereotype suggests.
+But I do get angry at injustice because frankly, this is a situation that warrants anger.
 In Adichie’s words, “[a]nger has a long history of bringing about positive change”.
 It is anger that stirs the passion within us to drive change.
 So please, do not just be a feminist; be an ANGRY FEMINIST!